-In our experience, workers in supply chains and labour hire arrangements are frequently exploited.
 The problem is not limited to franchise situations only.
 Similar to franchisors, lead firms in supply chains (and all others in the chain) and labour hire hosts should be required to take reasonable steps to prevent exploitation.
 As noted in the FWO's recent report on contract cleaning, 'the FWO's experience is that multiple levels of subcontracting can create conditions which allow non-compliance to occur.
-The reasons for this include the pressures of multiple businesses taking a profit as additional subcontractors are added to the contracting chain, and the perceived ability to hide non-compliance within convoluted business structures.'12 WEstjustice supports Dr Tess Hardy and Professor Andrew Stewart's recommendation to this Inquiry that a broader test for secondary liability be introduced 'in terms that are sufficiently general to apply to any form of corporate or commercial arrangement, while retaining the safeguards in that provision to prevent regulatory overreach.'13 However, for reasons outlined above, we note that the requirement for a 'significant degree of influence or control' as a threshold test may be problematic for our clients, especially in a supply chain context where a lead firm may turn a blind eye to exploitation and therefore not have/take "significant" control over shonky subcontractors.
+The reasons for this include the pressures of multiple businesses taking a profit as additional subcontractors are added to the contracting chain, and the perceived ability to hide non-compliance within convoluted business structures.'
+WEstjustice supports the recommendation of Dr Tess Hardy and Professor Andrew Stewart to the Senate Education and Employment References Committee Inquiry into the exploitation of general and specialist cleaners working in retail chains for contracting or subcontracting cleaning companies that a broader test for secondary liability be introduced 'in terms that are sufficiently general to apply to any form of corporate or commercial arrangement, while retaining the safeguards in that provision to prevent regulatory overreach.'
+As a provision to prevent regulatory overreach.'

+However, for reasons outlined above, we note that the requirement for a 'significant degree of influence or control' as a threshold test may be problematic for our clients, especially in a supply chain context where a lead firm may turn a blind eye to exploitation and therefore not have/take "significant" control over shonky subcontractors.
 We suggest an alternative model below, whereby the degree of influence or control is relevant in determining whether reasonable steps were taken.